Transport Legislation Review: Plan and approach

 The Review aimed to complete a wholesale revision of the State's transport policies and legislation.
 The project was guided by a target legislative framework diagram showing the final desired state of transport legislation in Victoria after completion of work.
 The diagram was headed by an overarching portfolio-based statute intended to provide long term symbolic and aspirational direction, the Transport Integration Act, supported by a range of transport modal and subject-specific statutes.
 Diagrams showing the current and former legislative structures were also used.

 The Review was policy-driven and proceeded on a modular basis.
 This approach "...sought to more clearly delineate between overarching institutional elements and more detailed regulatory, operational, project and service delivery elements.
-It also sought to explicitly identify linkages within the transport portfolio (road, rail, tram, bus, taxi, hire car, tow trucks) and interfaces with other portolios (local government authorities and planning portfolios)."
+It also sought to explicitly identify linkages within the transport portfolio (road, rail, tram, bus, taxi, hire car, tow trucks) and interfaces with other portfolios (local government authorities and planning portfolios)."

 The majority of the new statutes which emerged from the work of the Review were preceded by extensive policy and stakeholder processes.
 This typically involved the public release of documents outlining issues in the relevant transport sector and later circulation of draft proposals which signalled the intended direction of change.
 The conduct of industry and public consultation forums and the receipt of public submissions was a feature of this activity.